• Sun. Nov 23rd, 2025

 A SERIES OF STRATEGIC MANOEUVRES

 Several initial skirmishes between the two opposing armies took place.
-The Anglo-Normans, however used every skirmish as a strategic manoeuvre designed to gain ground and push the Cypriot forces back into the city of Limassol.
-The majority of the Cypriot army took refuge in the Limassol Castle.
-This set the stage for the first major battle of the campaign and after some brutal confrontations, the Anglo-Normans would go on to overpower Komnenos defences.
-The subsequent capture of both Kolossi Castle, further west, and the fortified City of Nicosia, in the north, were also critical turning points that helpedto cement a Crusader victory.
-The battle for Nicosia also saw the capture of Komnenos banner after he fled the scene.
-The Anglo-Normans relentlessly continued his pursuit and eventually captured ahim along with the remnants of his army, who were eventually sold into slavery.
-With this, Byzantine dominion on the island came to an abrupt and sudden end.
+The Anglo-Normans, however, used each battle as a strategic manoeuvre.
+Each was designed to gain ground and then push the Cypriot forces back into the city of Limassol.
+The majority of the Cypriot army then took refuge in the Limassol Castle, setting the stage for the first major battle of the campaign.
+After some brutal confrontations, the Crusaders went on to overpower Komnenos’ forces.
+The subsequent capture of both Kolossi Castle, further west, and the fortified City of Nicosia, in the north, were also critical turning points that helped to cement the overall Crusader victory.
+The battle for Nicosia also saw the capture of the KOMNENOS banner.
+The Crusaders relentlessly continued their pursuit of KOMNENOS, after he fled the scene, eventually capturing him along with the remnants of his army in the east of the island.
+His remaining men were sold into slavery, and KOMNENOS was held prisoner for the remainder of his life.
+With this, the Byzantine dominion of Cyprus came to an abrupt and sudden end.

 THE DOMINION OF THE ENGLISH CROWN

 Cyprus was now under the full dominion of the English crown.
 It soon became a focal point for the King’s Third Crusade.
 As well as a new source of economic resources, the island now offered both a logistical stronghold for current and future Crusader activity.
-The new Anglo-Norman administration integrated Cyprus into the broader framework of the Crusader states.
-This allowed them to maintain and strengthen a trade economy with most of Europe.
-The Anglo-Normans also kept in place existing eastern trade routes and the Cypriot economy began to flourish.
-The king, however, promptly introduced a new fuedal system of control leading to extremely unpopular taxes.
+The new Anglo-Norman administration went about integrating Cyprus into the broader framework of the Crusader states.
+This allowed them to maintain and strengthen a trade economy with most of Western Europe.
+They also kept in place existing eastern trade routes, and the Cypriot economy soon began to flourish again.
+Although all seemed to go well at first, the new administration promptly introduced a new feudal system that led to extremely unpopular taxes.
+This proved extremely difficult to administer and led to a virtual civil war thereafter.

 When The Anglo-Normans Ruled Cyprus 1192 To 1193 Richard The Lionheart